X

 Viraj Kacharia

-And in terms of value added products, you know, what will be their share of revenue now?
-How’s the traction happening?
+And in terms of value-added products, what will be their share of revenue now?
+How is the traction happening?

 Rohit Mall